-King County Metro Transit's budget provides for both the operating and capital needs of the public transportation system.
+King County Metro Transit's budget provides for both the operating and capital needs of ((the)) its public transportation system.
 The operating budget funds Metro's broad range of public transportation services.
 The capital budget provides for transit facilities needed to operate Metro's services, such as maintenance and bus storage facilities, transit centers and park-and-rides, bus shelters and other passenger facilities, buses and non-revenue vehicles.

-Metro's primary funding source is sales tax.
-Metro receives sales tax at a rate of 9/10 of one percent, the maximum authorized by the state.
-This rate has been in effect since late 2006, when voters approved a 0.1 percent increase as part of the Transit Now initiative.
-In addition, the state legislature has provided two additional funding tools, the use of property tax, and authority for a temporary Congestion Reduction Charge (2012-2013 biennium only), which King County implemented in 2011.
-These sources contribute a significant but lesser amount to Metro's operations compared with sales tax.
+((Metro's primary funding source is sales tax.
+Metro receives sales tax at a rate of 9/10 of one percent, the maximum authorized by the state.))
+Metro's primary source of revenue, a 0.9 percent sales tax (the maximum authorized by the state), provides approximately 54 percent of Metro's revenues.
+This rate has been in effect since late 2006, when voters approved a 0.1 percent increase as part of the Transit Now initiative. ((In addition, the state legislature has provided two additional funding tools, the use of property tax, and authority for a temporary Congestion Reduction Charge (2012-2013 biennium only), which King County implemented in 2011.
+These sources contribute a significant but lesser amount to Metro's operations compared with sales tax.))

+Beginning in 2009, the King County Council levied a 5.5 cent property tax to support transit.
 Fares paid by users of Metro system and transit advertising revenues provide about a quarter of Metro's operating revenues.
 Metro also receives federal and state grants that contribute primarily to capital expenses.

-Since 2008, Metro has faced significant financial challenges due the recession and slow recovery that limited consumer purchases and therefore the amount of sales tax revenue collected.
+((Since 2008, Metro has faced significant financial challenges due the recession and slow recovery that limited consumer purchases and therefore the amount of sales tax revenue collected.
 Metro has taken multiple actions to reduce costs in order to preserve service.
 Metro eliminated positions not directly related to service delivery, improved the efficiency of bus schedules, increased fares substantially, tapped reserves, deferred planned service expansions and eliminated, reduced or delayed capital projects.
 Additional revenues have been added through the property tax authorization and temporary Congestion Reduction Charge mentioned previously.
 Despite these efforts, an adequate and sustainable revenue source is needed to support planned growth in the Puget Sound Region.
 Metro still faces significant ongoing cuts without a long term funding source to replace the temporary Congestion Reduction Charge.
-Several factors influence this need for additional revenue, including: (1) the dramatic fluctuations in the yield of Metro's primary source of revenue (sales tax); (2) the magnitude of the deficit and impact faced by King County Metro if additional funding is not identified; (3) the importance of the transit system to the economic recovery in King County; and (4) the need for significant future growth of the transit system to support projected population and employment growth.
+Several factors influence this need for additional revenue, including: (1) the dramatic fluctuations in the yield of Metro's primary source of revenue (sales tax); (2) the magnitude of the deficit and impact faced by King County Metro if additional funding is not identified; (3) the importance of the transit system to the economic recovery in King County; and (4) the need for significant future growth of the transit system to support projected population and employment growth.))
+The Great Recession and a slower than normal recovery took a major toll on Metro's largest revenue source, sales taxes.
+After the 2008 recession caused a steep drop in sales tax revenue, Metro took action to preserve transit service by cutting costs, raising fares, and making a host of fiscal reforms.
+Metro's ongoing efficiency gains, projections of lower fuel costs, improved sales tax forecasts and other financial improvements enabled the Council to adopt a 2015/2016 budget and six year financial plan that does not envision future service cuts.